MalarAxis/Implementation-of-the-Kalman-Filter/README.md

 ## 🧠 Project Overview

-- 📌 Track a moving object in 2D using noisy range and bearing measurements.
+- 📌 Track a moving object in 2D using noisy data.
 - 🧮 Estimate position and velocity via an EKF.
 - 📈 Visualize estimation accuracy, uncertainties, and trajectory.